kvassAI/slate/source/includes/_users.md

-last_name | Last name of the User email | E-mail of the User mobile_phone_number | Phone number of the User billing_address | Billing Address of User bio | Biographic note about the User tags | List of Tags associated with User
+last_name | Last name of the User email | E-mail of the User mobile_phone_number | Phone number of the User billing_address | Billing Address of the User bio | Biographic note about the User tags | List of Tags associated with User